West Point Grey

 West Point Grey is a neighbourhood in the northwest of the city of Vancouver, British Columbia, Canada.
-It is located on Point Grey and is bordered by 16th Avenue to the south, Alma Street to the east, English Bay to the north, and Blanca Street to the west.
-Notable beaches within the West Point Grey boundary include Spanish Banks, Locarno and Jericho.
+It is on Point Grey and bordered by 16th Avenue to the south, Alma Street to the east, English Bay to the north, and Blanca Street to the west.
+Notable beaches within West Point Grey include Spanish Banks, Locarno and Jericho.
 Immediately to the south is Pacific Spirit Regional Park and to the east is Kitsilano.